olavr-dev/olavr-dev/README.md

 ### `💻Web Developer` `🧑🏻‍💻Programmer` `🤓Nerd` `🕹️Gamer`

 I am a web developer and programmer from Norway.
-I am really passionate about computers and programming.
-It is fun to play around with all the `0`'s and `1`'s of a computer and seeing what they actually do.
+I am really passionate about computers, programming, web development, and everything else related to it.
+It is immensely satisfying to write a line or two of code and figuring out what all the `0`'s and `1`'s of a computer actually do.

 On this page you get to join me on my quest to solve whatever real-life problems I encounter using code.